hisham-tabaa/Arnous/RAILWAY_DEPLOYMENT_FIXED.md

 2. **Verify environment variables** are set correctly
 3. **Ensure MongoDB Atlas** is accessible from Railway
 4. **Check the deployment logs** for specific error messages
+5. **Verify CLIENT_URL** is set to your actual Railway app URL

 ## 🎉 Success!

-Your currency exchange dashboard should now deploy successfully on Railway without the lock file issues!
+Your currency exchange dashboard should now deploy successfully on Railway without the lock file issues and with proper Railway URLs!

 ---